Day of the Dumpster: Plot summary

 The teens are later sitting down to some fruit shakes from Ernie's Juice Bar when Rita causes an earthquake.
 In the Command Center, which is located in a desert area, Zordon, the wise wizard who once battled Rita many years ago, tells his robotic assistant, Alpha 5, to find and teleport to him five teenagers to safeguard Earth from Rita's schemes.

-Jason, Zack, Billy, Trini, and Kimberly are then teleported to the Command Center.
-Zordon explains the situation and declares them as the first Power Rangers, giving them belt-stored Power Morphers that serve as the key to accessing their power.
+Jason, Zack, Kimberly, Billy, and Trini are then teleported to the Command Center.
+Zordon explains the situation and declares them the Power Rangers, a team of warriors sworn to defend life; he gives them belt-stored Power Morphers that serve as the key to accessing their power.
 They refuse to believe or trust him, until Rita sends a team of her Putty Patrollers to attack them outside.
 The teens are soon overpowered by the Putties' numbers, but Jason suggests using their Power Morphers.
 They then instantly morph into the Power Rangers for the first time.

-After Alpha 5 informs Zordon that the teens have morphed, Zordon has Alpha teleport the Rangers to Angel Grove City where Rita has sent down Goldar.
-There, the Rangers clash with Goldar and another team of Putty Patrollers on the city rooftops.
+After Alpha informs Zordon that the teens have morphed, Zordon has him teleport the Rangers back to Angel Grove where Rita has sent Goldar.
+There, the Rangers clash with another team of Putty Patrollers on the city rooftops.
 Soon after, Rita uses her magic staff to enlarge Goldar for a giant-sized attack on the city.
 In response to this, the Rangers summon the Dinozords and then form the Megazord.
-Following an evenly matched battle between Goldar and the Megazord, Jason summons the Megazord's Power Sword but Goldar retreats before they can finish him off.
+Following an intense battle between Goldar and the Megazord, Jason summons the Megazord's Power Sword but Goldar retreats before they can finish him off.

 Back at the Command Center, the teens are finally convinced that they can save the world from Rita's evil and so decide to accept their new responsibilities as Power Rangers under three conditions: